marcusschweizer/squaredle_solver/README.md

 https://Squaredle.app

-You must manually enter the board as a 2d array
+You must manually enter the board as a 2d array and select that board at the top of __main__

-The script will recursively run through all combinations to find all the possible words
+The script will recursively run through all word combinations to find all the possible words on the board

 # issues
-- It does not use the same dictionary as Squardle, i understand Squaredle uses scrabble dictionary
+- It does not use the same dictionary as Squardle, i understand Squaredle uses scrabble dictionary or mariam webster?

 # todo
-- use same dictionary as squaredel
+- use same dictionary as squaredle
 - divide core words from "bonus" words
 - download latest board from squaredle.app automatically
 - output solutions onto squaredle.app automatically